-Piedmont Mountainside Hospital anchors the area's healthcare systems and contributes to the community's focus on wellness.
-Pickens County ranks as the 32 healthiest of Georgia's 159 counties by the Robert Wood Johnson Foundation's County Health Rankings for 2017.
-Pickens County residents are also served by the Pickens County Health Department, which ensures that even the neediest citizens can receive quality, low cost or no cost healthcare.
+Piedmont Mountainside Hospital anchors the area's healthcare systems and contributes to the community' focus on wellness.
+Pickens County ranks as the 32 healthiest of Georgia's 159 counties by the Report Wood Johnson Foundation's County Health Rankings for 2017.
+Pickens County residents are also served by the Pickens County Health Department, which ensure that even the needlest citizens can receive quality, low cost or no cost healthcare.